| 中文 | English |

 - app.components.greeter.Greeter # Must be the complete module path

-Ensure the command name matches the check in the execute method:
+Ensure the command name matches the _cmd_ method name:

 # Frontend call